archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 * Projects End: 30 June 2022
 ---

-Prepare you submission package using the [**Cohort application**](/images/AU-cohort-application.pdf), which addresses the following areas:
+Prepare your submission package using the [**Cohort application**](/images/AU-cohort-application.pdf), which addresses the following areas:

 * Project name and list of all applicants;
 * Identifies an administrative lead (needs to be eligible to administer and receive grant funds);